Wired Telecommunications Services Business License in Dubai

 Dubai South occupies a critical position as a logistics and technology corridor linking Asia, Africa, and Europe.
 Its proximity to major trade routes, combined with a business-friendly regulatory environment, makes it an attractive base for wired telecom operators seeking regional reach.
 The sector is overseen by the Telecommunications and Digital Government Regulatory Authority (TDRA), which sets licensing standards, manages spectrum and infrastructure policy, and ensures compliance across all telecommunications activities operating within the UAE.

-What the Wired Telecommunications Business Licence Covers
+What the Wired Telecommunications Business License Covers

 ISIC Activity Code 6110 covers the operation of wired telecommunications infrastructure, including fixed-line telephone networks, broadband internet access services delivered via cable or fibre, and cable-based data transmission systems.
-Under a Business Licence in the ICT category at Dubai South Business Hub Free Zone, holders are permitted to operate, manage, and provide these services commercially within the scope defined by the free zone authority.
+Under a Business License in the ICT category at Dubai South Business Hub Free Zone, holders are permitted to operate, manage, and provide these services commercially within the scope defined by the free zone authority.

-It is important to note that certain activities may fall outside the standard scope of this licence.
+It is important to note that certain activities may fall outside the standard scope of this license.
 Services involving wireless or satellite transmission, for example, are classified under separate ISIC codes and require distinct approvals.
 Similarly, businesses that intend to resell or manage third-party wired services rather than operate their own infrastructure should confirm the precise scope of permitted activities with the free zone authority before applying.

-Who This Licence Is Suited To
+Who This License Is Suited To

 Telecom infrastructure operators and managed service providers entering the GCC market for the first time